Jean Comaroff

-Jean Comaroff (born 22 July 1946) is Professor of African and African American Studies and of Anthropology, Oppenheimer Fellow in African Studies at Harvard University.
+Jean Comaroff (born 22 July 1946) is an Alfred North Whitehead Research Professor of Anthropology and African American Studies at Harvard and former Oppenheimer Fellow in African Studies.

 She is an expert on the effects of colonialism on people in Southern Africa.
-Until 2012, Jean was the Bernard E. & Ellen C. Sunny Distinguished Service Professor of Anthropology and of Social Sciences at the University of Chicago and Honorary Professor of Anthropology at the University of Cape Town.
+Until 2012, Jean was the Bernard E. & Ellen C. Sunny Distinguished Service Professor of Anthropology and of Social Sciences at the University of Chicago, Director of the Chicago Center for Contemporary Theory, and Honorary Professor of Anthropology at the University of Cape Town.

+Biography

+Comaroff was born in Edinburgh, Scotland, shortly after World War II.
+Her father, a Jewish South African doctor, joined the British Army Medical Corps while studying abroad to specialize in obstetrics and gynecology.
+Her mother was a convert to Judaism, born to a Lutheran German family that had emigrated to South Africa in the late nineteenth century.